hichana/fdna/PROJECT_PLANNING.md

     - basic integration test to test DNA building and minting -x setup script registers projects to the nft-catalog and demonstrates the whole minting process -x scripts automate processes on testnet
-    -x has testnet scripts and transactions
+    - has testnet scripts and transactions
         - setup account to receive royalties
         - give demo user NFTs
     - tests